Addy-codes/Addy-codes/README.md

 - ⚡ Fun fact: I'm an avid Chess player and have won several medals in Inter-College tournaments -->
 # 💫 About Me:
-- 🔭 I'm currently perfecting my craft as a Backend & DevOps Intern at Chaoswale Private Limited
+- 🔭 I'm currently perfecting my craft as a Backend Developer Intern at Akto.io
 - 🌱 I’m currently learning Django
 - ⚡ Fun fact: I'm an avid Chess player and have won several medals in Inter-College tournaments